noodle-doodle-7/core-code-from-scratch-readme/README.md

 This collection of 1's and 0's is the equivalent to "1999" in binary code.
 Input this solution on [this](https://www.binaryhexconverter.com/binary-to-decimal-converter) calculator to check the result.

 ### Program that adds any two given numbers provided by the user
-> This code was created on the MIPS platform.
+> This _assembly_ code was created on the MIPS platform.

 ```assembly
   .data